publicinnovation/openorg/chapters/3_social-impact-model.md

 ## D. Description of Social Impact Strategies

 Our basic strategy for driving social impact and accelerating quality of life improvements relies on recruiting, empowering, and connecting change agents.
 It is premised on the following:
-Recruting change agents

 ### 1. An Open Platform for Co-Creation

 Although the term platform generally refers to a type of technology, Public Innovation–the organization–is itself an open platform.
-While we intend to build a specific technology platform, CivicExchange, to allow for easier engagement, our social impact will be derived from a human capital multiplier effect that is the result of diverse people coming together to co-create change in-person.
+While we intend to build a specific technology platform, CivicExchange, to enable engagement, our social impact will be derived from a human capital multiplier effect that is the result of diverse people coming together to co-create change in-person.
 And by open, we mean anyone with the passion to make a positive dent will be able to roll up their sleeves and join.

 ### 2. Collective Impact

 Cross-sector collaboration also will be critical to driving impact.
-This will require the engagement of individuals and organization from the public, private, and nonprofit sectors.
+This will require the engagement of individuals and organizations from the public, private, and nonprofit sectors.
 More importantly, however, it means a new paradigm in shared accountability.
 No longer is it acceptable for organizations and individuals to compete over who receives credit for success, much less over fixed slices of a pie.
 Everyone has a role to play and we need to acknowledge our interdependence and strive toward shared value.

 ### 3. Culture First

 Public Innovation made a concerted effort to focus on the implementation of public policy rather than on its development.
 That means we’re largely policy-agnostic and benefit from staying out of the political fray.
 Because creativity loves constraints and we’re confident in our organizational agility, we can adapt our approach to any policy environment.
-Similarly, much of our work will be filling in gaps that policy cannot fill.
-For example, policy is a good tool for setting priorities and creating incentives, but it cannot force an individual to want to change their behavior.
+Similarly, much of our work will involve filling gaps for which policy levers are insufficient.
+For example, policy is a good tool for setting priorities and creating incentives, but it cannot force individuals to want to change their behavior.
 According to Khademian:

 >“[T]he interest in culture as a public management tool is more than an imitation of business.
 It also reflects frustration with past reform efforts, a frustration shared by organizational scholars and public managers alike.
 In the past thirty years public managers have participated in many reform efforts, including management by objectives, performance program budgeting, zero-based budgeting, and decision making based upon cost-benefit analysis.
 The primary objective of these reforms was to rationalize the management of public programs by requiring agencies to be clear and more exacting in their decision making.
 While some of these reform efforts linger in the work of public organizations, most have gone by the wayside.
 However, today reformers argue that the key to reform is a change in culture–the less tangible and less formal dimension of an organization that can support or sabotage change (Khademian, 7).”

-By focusing on people and process, we believe that culture can change policy.
-And we flatly reject the idea that policy can change culture.
-Culture is an artifact of collective human behavior and we need to poke at the factors that motivate behavior rather than attempting force behavior change through policy.
+By focusing on people and process, we believe that culture can evenutally lead to necessary policy changes.
+And we flatly reject the idea that policy alone can change culture.
+Culture is an artifact of collective human behavior and we need to poke at the factors that motivate behavior rather than attempting to force behavior change through policy.

 Our “culture first” approach will tackle head-on distrust toward our public institutions.
 We intend to lead by example and reinforce a cycle of trust that will enable greater experimentation and risk-taking in the civic space.